-"Sorry, it will not happen again," Ryan said as he wiped off his mouth behind his scarf.
+"Sorry, it will not happen again," Ryan said as he wiped off his mouth behind his scarf with his handkerchief.

 Gus shrugged, raising his hands palm up, "That's it!
 Callin' the bouncer.
 Gettin' too old fer this me thinks."
 He proceeded to press a button hidden under the bar.

 In the back, where the actually brewery could be found, a den-den mushi started to vibrate loudly in an office.
 An old man, dressed in the typical factory attire of a yellow hard hat, blue overalls and white shirt, silenced it from his chair.
 He stood up, exited his office and approached the guard railing.
 He took a deep breath before yelling at the top of his lungs over the machinery, "KAITO!"

 A much younger man, dressed in the same uniform except he also wore a green boiler suit, safety goggles and respirator mask poked his head above the machines on the ground floor.
 His soft, green eyes could be seen through the goggles.
 He lowered his mask, revealing his strong facial features and jaw, "Yeah da...
 Err, boss?"

 His father thumbed behind himself, "Gus has some trash that needs taken out up front."